 Each day of my 7-day itinerary of New York I would select a new neighborhood to explore and walk around.
 You’ll discover new areas, stores and restaurants this way.
 Every place I discovered I added to my Google Maps with a little star and saved it for a chance to return.

-Some of my discoveries were Greenwich and the West Village, Soho, Financial District, and Brooklyn Heights to name just a few.
+Some of my discoveries were Greenwich and the West Village, Soho, the Financial District, and Brooklyn Heights to name just a few.

 Walking around the city and discovering new hidden gems is one of the best things to do on your solo trip to New York.
 You never know what you might find.